g-4455/Webtest/README.md

 ## Installation

-Before proceeding, ensure you have R and RStudio installed.
+Before proceeding, ensure you have R installed.
 You will also need the devtools package, which can be installed with:

-TODO: can we remove language around R studio?
-Does it really have to be R studio?

 ```
 install.packages("devtools")
 ```

+TODO: understand STRINGdb and figure out how to improve this

-Additionally, please check that you have R version 4.4, and STRINGdb installed before moving forward.
+Additionally, please check that you have R version 4.5, and STRINGdb installed before moving forward.

 One option for installing stringdb is using conda: